 - Emotional pain and suffering.

 In a Nursing Home Abuse or Neglect Lawsuit, the case may be filed against both the employees and the Nursing Home itself.
 Under the doctrine of Vicarious Liability, the Nursing home would be responsible for the actions of its employees.

 WHY HIRE KAIRE & HEFFERNAN ?

-If your loved one has been a victim of Nursing Home Abuse, such a victim deserves to be duly compensated for the injuries suffered and other damages.
+If your loved one has been a victim of Nursing Home neglect or abuse, such victims deserve to be duly compensated for the injuries suffered and other damages.
 The perpetuator/s of such abuse and neglect should be brought to justice.
-Call our Miami Nursing Home Abuse Attorney for a free case evaluation right away.
+Call our Miami Nursing Home Neglect and Abuse Attorney for a free case evaluation right away.